iamwillrost/iamwillrost/README.md

-product development
+interest in javascript, svg, canvas, three.js, css.

-value for education, all people must be empowered by computer skills because technology impacts every part of life.
+all people must be empowered by computer skills because technology impacts every part of life.

-If people don't create tech, or know how to use it, they'll get beaten by people who can;
+create technology, know how to use it, dont let outcomes be determined by people who can;

-other interests
+other interests:

-education, philosophy, business
+investment finance and business operations

+causes I care about:

+healthcare is most urgent

+education is most important